kubicius/wordpress-todolist/README.md

 ## Installation
 Install .zip from the latest release using WordPress plugin install manager or extract it into the wp-content/plugins/catalog.
 ## Features
-Plugin adds to-do list functionality that can be reachable via To Do list in the administration panel.
+Plugin adds to-do list functionality that can be reachable via To Do list tab in the administration panel.
 This way is opened one view that contains multiple lists and tasks.
 Prepared operations allows user to add, delete and edit lists and tasks.
 Tasks also could be marked as completed.